The LSAT Is Moving In-Person Only: What Changes and What Doesn’t

 If you're currently studying for the LSAT®, this changes your logistics but not your preparation strategy.
 And for many test takers, this is probably a net positive for you.

 Since the COVID-19 pandemic, LSAC has offered the LSAT® as a remote, proctored exam.
 You could take it from home on your own computer, monitored by a live proctor through your webcam.
-Starting with the August 2026 administration, that option is gone.
-Every LSAT® will be administered at a designated test center.
+Starting with the August 2026 administration, that option is gone, every LSAT® is administered at a Prometric test center.

 LSAC is rolling this out in stages through 2026:

-August 2026: The first fully in-person LSAT® administration on the new platform.
-Every test from this point forward is in-person only.
+August 2026: The first in-person-only LSAT® on the new interface.
+Every administration from here forward is in person for almost all test takers.

 If you're planning to take the LSAT® before August, you can still take it remotely.
 But if your target test date is August or later, plan for in-person from the start.